Ankle Sprain

 When treating ankle pain patients, JOI Rehab clinicians will commonly focus on range-of-motion with active and passive mobility exercises.
 Another form of therapy is strength training.
 This will help with the stability of the ankle.
 Balance position sense is another key factor in treating ankle pain and preventing patients from losing their sense of balance due to ankle injuries.
 Different pairs of shoes may also help with healing ankle pains.
 Lastly, and perhaps most importantly, is keeping up with your health.
 Weight loss and a healthy BMI are always recommended in the treatment of ankle pain.

-If you want to learn more, please read these related articles: High Ankle Sprains and Ankle Braces.
+If you want to learn more, please read these related articles: High Ankle Sprains, JOI Rehab Physical Therapy Locations in Jacksonville and Ankle Braces.

 Related Video: Basic Ankle Ankle Exercises Video